STEPS creates one-of-a-kind public art plans, installations and engagement strategies that:

 ALEXIS KANe SPEER

-Program Director (on maternity leave)
+Program Director (on parental leave)

 Anjuli oversees STEPS’ community and agency programs, including developing the partnerships that make them possible.
 She is a painter and public artist with 15+ years in community engagement, public programming and urban research.